Edward L. Doheny: Big business and Teapot Dome scandal

 In 1922 Albert B. Fall, U.S. Secretary of the Interior, leased the oil field at Elk Hills, California, to the Pan American Petroleum & Transport Company.
 Around the same time, the Teapot Dome Field in Wyoming was leased to Sinclair Consolidated Oil Corporation.
 Both oilfields were part of the US Navy's petroleum reserves.
 Neither lease was subject to competitive bidding.
 In 1924 rumors about corruption in the deals escalated into the Teapot Dome scandal.

-Doheny's reputation was somewhat tainted by a bribe paid to the Secretary of the Interior, Albert B. Fall in 1921.
+Doheny's reputation was somewhat tainted by a bribe he evidently paid to Fall in 1921.
 He made the "gift" of $100,000 in connection with obtaining a lease of 32,000 acre of government-owned land used for the Elk Hills Naval Petroleum Reserve near Taft, California.
 The resulting scandal broke soon after that, over similar bribes Fall accepted for leasing Teapot Dome in Wyoming.
 Doheny was charged with bribing Fall but, in 1930, was acquitted.
 His son, Ned, who had delivered the money, and assistant Hugh Plunkett were also charged, but died before they could be tried.
 Nevertheless, Fall was convicted of accepting the bribe.